eyedeekay/firefox.profile.i2p/README.md

 For now, the testing release page is here: [Github Releases](https://github.com/eyedeekay/firefox.profile.i2p/releases/tag/current) where the Windows installer has been made available.
 The "current" release will always track the newest working version.
-Sometime in early 2019, this will be integrated with the i2p installer on Windows.
+Numbered releases are the latest version that I'm testing.

 ## What it is